Wild weather: Dunedin students evacuated amid flooding fears; Christchurch saturated

 Near Milton, the intersection of Back Rd and Springfield Rd was also badly affected by flooding.

-Many roads around Dunedin itself were closed because of flooding, including McGrath Rd (at Waikouaiti River bridge), Surrey St (between Hillside Rd and Ruskin Tce), Ravensburn St (Woodside), Old Brighton Rd (between Walton Park Ave and McMaster Rd), Waitati Valley Rd, Miller Rd (at Waitati River ford), Southdale Rd (at Tautuku Fishing Club), Gladfield Rd (at Silverstream ford), Silverstream Valley Rd (at Silverstream ford) and Flagstaff-Whare Flat Rd, and Portobello Rd (between Marne St and Vauxhall Yacht Club) was closed due to a rockfall hazard.
+Many roads around Dunedin were closed because of flooding, including McGrath Rd at Waikouaiti River bridge, Surrey St between Hillside Rd and Ruskin Tce, Ravensburn St in Woodside, Old Brighton Rd between Walton Park Ave and McMaster Rd, Waitati Valley Rd, Miller Rd at the Waitati River ford, Southdale Rd at the Tautuku Fishing Club, Gladfield Rd at the Silverstream ford and Silverstream Valley Rd at the Silverstream ford and Flagstaff-Whare Flat Rd.
+Portobello Rd between Marne St and the Vauxhall Yacht Club was closed due to a rockfall hazard.

-Otago Regional Council engineering staff were positioned at vulnerable rivers and streams overnight, while emergency services, lifeline agencies and staff from the Clutha District, Waitaki District and Dunedin City Councils watched the situation closely and were prepared to act as events unfolded.
+Otago Regional Council engineering staff were at vulnerable rivers and streams overnight, while emergency services, lifeline agencies and staff from the Clutha District, Waitaki District and Dunedin City Councils watched the situation closely and were prepared to act.

-Emergency Management Otago group controller Matt Alley asked residents to continue to observe boil or conserve water notices and ensure their household plans, emergency supplies including stored water and getaway kits were prepared.
+EMO group controller Matt Alley asked residents to continue to observe boil or conserve water notices and ensure their household plans, emergency supplies including stored water and getaway kits were prepared.

 "We're keeping a very close watching brief on the situation right across Otago, and are ready to escalate if necessary," he said.